 1. The use or possession of illegal drugs is prohibited.
 Students are required to be in compliance with all local, state, and federal laws regarding controlled substances including, but not limited to, their sale, use, possession, or manufacture.
 2. The possession or consumption of alcoholic beverages on or about campus is prohibited.
 3. The possession or use of tobacco on campus is prohibited.
-4. The on-campus possession of firearms, explosives, or fireworks is prohibited, with the exception of the transportation and storage of firearms and ammunition by concealed handgun license holders in private vehicles (as described in SB1907).
-5. Sexual misconduct, including premarital sexual relations, is a violation of the Student Code of Conduct.
-Sexual misconduct may include cohabitation, overnight visitation with someone of the opposite sex, or other sexual conduct not in keeping with University standards and our Christian heritage.
-6. Hazing is not permitted.
-7. Gambling is not permitted.
+4. The on-campus possession of firearms, explosives, fireworks, weapons, and replicas of dangerous weapons (as described in the Weapons and Campus Carry Policy in the Student Handbook) while on ETBU property, in buildings where an ETBU-sponsored activity is held or within or on ETBU's vehicles is prohibited.
+This prohibition against weapons possession is in effect to the fullest extent allowed under Texas laws, including laws pertaining to weapons generally (Texas Penal Code § 46.03) and to concealed handgun licenses (Texas Penal Code § 46.035).
+5. Sexual misconduct is a violation of the Student Code of Conduct.
+Sexual misconduct may include cohabitation, overnight visitation with someone of the opposite sex, or other sexual conduct not in keeping with University and biblical standards, Christ-like character, Christian beliefs, and Baptist heritage as described in the policy on Sexuality and Gender in the Student Handbook.
+6. Hazing is not permitted (as described in the Texas Education Code, Chapter 37).
+7. Gambling is not permitted (as described in Texas Penal Code, Chapter 47 and NCAA Bylaw 10.3).
 8. Cheating and plagiarism are violations of the Academic Integrity Policy (see Academic Integrity Section).
 9. Dress code and behavior regulations listed in the Student Handbook are to be observed.
 Personal attire that is in good taste and in keeping with the standards conducive to a positive Christian learning environment is expected for class attendance and university business.
-10. Students arrested by law enforcement officials for suspected criminal activity or for the alleged commission of a crime may also be subject to disciplinary action in accordance with University guidelines, in addition to any penalties assessed by any civil entity.
-11. Students who marry while enrolled in the University are required to inform Student Affairs in order to update personal records.
+10. Students arrested by law enforcement officials for suspected criminal activity or for the alleged commission of a crime may also be subject to disciplinary action in accordance with University guidelines, in addition to any penalties